MahdiMBm/Final-Project-Machine-Learning/README.md

 - `final_project.py`: Python script containing the project code.
 - `ObesityDataSet.csv`: Dataset used for training and evaluation.

+## Dataset
+Dataset is available on Zendo: https://zenodo.org/records/10342939 The Doi for this dataset is :https://zenodo.org/doi/10.5281/zenodo.10342938

 ## Instructions for Replication
 To replicate this project, follow steps provided inside the code.

 ### To see the results of the project just Clone the Repository and follow the provided steps inside the code.